 All pre-requisite courses must be completed with a “C” or better or will need to be repeated.

 The program will accept transfer credits from regionally accredited institutions based on OCtech’s policy for the general education courses, but no credit transfers will be accepted for specific PTA courses.
 Any course in OCtech’s Phase II PTA Program taken previously at another College will have to be retaken at OCtech.
 Any questions about course equivalency should be directed to Student Records at 803-535-1224.

 Prospective students should consider the physical challenges of the program to help determine if he or she can successfully complete job duties required of a PTA.
-Refer to the list of Technical and Core Performance Standards for OCtech’s PTA program.
+Refer to the list of Technical and Core Performance Standards for OCtech’s PTA program listed on the Admission Criteria Sheet.
 All students enrolled in the program must be able to complete these standards with or without reasonable accommodations.

 All students enrolled in the program are required to complete an integrated and terminal clinical affiliation.
 The first clinical affiliation is completed the last 7 weeks of fall semester and the terminal affiliation is completed the final 7 weeks of spring semester.
 Students are required to complete one inpatient and one outpatient clinical experience with one of the two being in an area where rural healthcare is provided.
 Clinical education composes 14 weeks of the PTA program.
 Students are exposed to supervised clinical experiences where they treat real patients from different socioeconomic backgrounds with a wide array of diagnoses.
 Students will treat patients from any age group while gaining experience with interprofessional collaborative care through engagement with various health care professionals and PT/PTA teams.
 While on clinical, students are required to work the schedule of their Clinical Instructors, which may vary among facilities.